-Apigenin can be found in many fruits and vegetables, but parsley, celery, celeriac, and chamomile, which is normally drank as a tea, are the most common sources.
+Apigenin can be found in many fruits, vegetables and herbs, including parsley, celery, celeriac, red and white sorghum, tarragon, yarrow, basil, rutabagas, oranges, kumquats, onions, wheat sprouts, thyme, spearmint, and cilantro.While many foods contain apigenin, parsley is a great way to get high amounts of it.
 Dried parsley typically contains about 45 mg/gram, and dried chamomile flowers contain about 3-5 mg/gram of apigenin.
 The apigenin content of fresh parsley has been reported to be as high as 215.5 mg/100 grams.
 Green celery hearts can contain up to 19.1 mg/100 grams.

 Apigenin in the context of insomnia